cKlee/marcspec-article/article.md

 020$a{007[0]/0=\a|007[1]/0=\a}
 ```

-or more clear with the substrings instead of MARCspecs
+or more clearly with the substrings instead of MARCspecs

 ```
 020$a{\a=\a|\b=\a}